Capital punishment in Judaism: Punishment by burning

 Death by burning (שריפה, serefah) was issued for ten offenses, including prostitution and bigamous relations with one's wife and their mother.
 Perpetrators were not burnt at the stake, but rather molten lead was poured down the perpetrator's esophagus.
 Alternatively, the burning was inflicted after the perpetrator had been stoned, a precedent that was established in Achan's stoning.

-According to Halakha, this punishment is conducted by pouring molten metal (lead, or a mixture of lead and tin) into one's throat, rather than burning at the stake.